 “When the other team has the ball we are all under instruction to win it back.
 We defend with 10 outfield players.
 The key is to be compact going both ways, when we are attacking and defending, because this is how to keep control.”

 The image shown below is an example of how Man City frequently position themselves in the opponent’s half when on the attack.
-The wings are occupied by Sane and Sterling, while the two ‘half-spaces’ between the opposition’s midfield and defence are taken up by Silva and De Bruyne, with Jesus playing in front of them.
-Behind this attacking 5, the support is there from Fernandinho in the ‘organising midfielder’ role, with Delph and Walker either side of him in the half-spaces.
+The wings are occupied by Sane and Sterling, while the two advanced ‘half-spaces’ between the opposition’s midfield and defence are taken up by Silva and De Bruyne, with Jesus playing in front of them.
+Behind this attacking 5, the support is there from Fernandinho in the ‘organising midfielder’ role, with Delph and Walker either side of him in the deep half-spaces.

-On this occasion, you can see that Walker recognised an opportunity to roam forward due to a strong numerical superiority in his initial area.
-Behind the line of support are Stones and Otamendi, while goalkeeper Ederson is no doubt positioned outside his area prepared to deal with any quick ball over the top.
+On this occasion, you can see that Walker recognised an opportunity to roam forward due to strong numerical superiority in his initial area.
+Behind the line of support are Stones and Otamendi, while goalkeeper Ederson is no doubt positioned outside his penalty box prepared to deal with any quick ball over the top.
 Man City are well positioned to attack effectively, while also being well positioned to recover the ball should a turnover occur, and to stifle their opponents’ on the counter.

 In stark contrast, the first GIF below shows the issues with Arsenal’s positional play and how it left them exposed on the counter.
-One sloppy pass from Alexis Sanchez and Fellaini can play Di Maria through in acres of space and with an immediate 2v1.
+One sloppy pass from Alexis Sanchez and Marouane Fellaini can play Angel Di Maria through in acres of space and with an immediate 2v1.

 The next GIF is another good example of Arsenal’s weak positional play under Wenger.
 Again, It’s Sanchez who loses possession, but the support structure behind him makes it easy for Fabinho to carry the play forward without immediate counter-pressure.